 - Bring your lucky charms (and leave bananas at home).

 There are no official, published catch reports on Maui.
 While boats are required to report their catches to NMFS, these aren’t published online.
 A few sport fishing boats have facebook pages, and will upload photos every now and again, but not with any regularity.
 Contact me.
 I’ll set you up with respected boat.

-How to have a successful fishing charter (even if the bite’s off)
+How to enjoy your fishing charter (even if the bite’s off)

 Put your cell phone away.